fg0611/data-analyst-coderhouse/README.md

 # Data Analyst (coderhouse)

- Here we'll work with a dataset for the course
+ Here we'll work with a dataset for the DA course.

- ### links to the Datasets are inside de .docx documents.
+ ### Links to the Datasets are inside de .docx documents.
- - description
+ - Description
- - data files
+ - Data files
- - topic (Land Use For Agriculture Worldwide and general analysis of it's impacts in human lives)
+ - Topic (Land Use For Agriculture Worldwide and general analysis of it's impacts in human lives)

 ### Added the Project's Dashboard MockUp in Powerpoint and the Database ER Diagram
 - MockUp ppt